zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/setup-env/setup-env.md

 * configures the VM firewall to open the 8080 port,
 * handles some miscellaneous details (ex. setting the path).

-Once the script has been executed, you can test your instance by issuing, for example, `java -version`.
+3. Once the script has been executed, you can test your instance by issuing, for example, `java -version`.

-Congratulations, everything is now correctly set-up!
-You can proceed to the next lab…
+*Congratulations, everything is now correctly set-up!
+You can proceed to the next lab…*

 ## Acknowledgements

  - **Author** - [David Delabassee](https://delabassee.com)
- - **Last updated By** - Kamryn Vinson, September 2020
+ - **Last updated By** - Kamryn Vinson, October 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.